Healthy Electrolyte Drink Recipe Without Artificial Ingredients

 Signs Your Drink Has Gone Bad

-• Unusual fizzing or fermentation bubbles: These can mean bacterial growth.
+• Unusual fizzing or fermentation bubbles

 9. Common Mistakes to Avoid When Making Electrolyte Drinks